sbma44/victorialeemusic/README.md

 License
 -------
-I can't imagine anyone will want this, but if you're building a similar website I suppose you're welcome to the HTML, PHP and Javascript under oh-let's-say the MIT License.
+I can't imagine anyone will want this, but if you're building a similar website I suppose you're welcome to the HTML, PHP and Javascript under oh-let's-say the MIT License (see license.txt).
 The prose and images are not available for reuse (for one thing, I don't think I'm allowed to redistribute those stock photos).